erickbytes/divbull/divbull.com/content/blog/Live-Your-Life-Like-it-is-a-Business.md

 **Pivot**

 You don't need to always do the same thing.
-You can shift your job, your relationships or any other part of your life.
+You can shift your job, your relationships, your location or any other part of your life.
 Businesses must also know when to pivot from mail-in DVDs to streaming, for example at Netflix.
 Ford stock is bouncing recently on their announcment to picot into the energy business with their batteries to service growing data center demand.
+It's an unexpected shift from the automaker.

 **Differentiate and Out-Execute**